Luke 15:8-10 · Luke · Updated April 25, 2026

 Interpretation and theological stakes

-The Catholic interpretation focuses on God's mercy and the joy in heaven over repentance.
+The Catholic interpretation focuses on God's mercy and the joy in Heaven over repentance.
 The woman's actions lighting a lamp and sweeping the house are seen as symbolic of God's tireless efforts to bring sinners back to Him (15:8).
 The communal rejoicing upon finding the coin (15:9) parallels the heavenly celebration mentioned in verse 10.
 This reading emphasizes the boundless mercy of God, always seeking out those who have strayed and celebrating their return.
 The joy of the woman and her neighbors becomes a metaphor for the joy of God and the angels.

 Continue reading with a Scholar plan